-As at the date hereof, 2,490,933 PSUs and 2,061,164 RSUs are currently issued and outstanding under the Share Unit Plan, with the common shares underlying such PSUs and RSUs representing approximately 2.9% of the issued and outstanding common shares of the Corporation.
+As at the date hereof, 4,530,454 PSUs and 1,585,501 RSUs are currently issued and outstanding under the Share Unit Plan, with the common shares underlying such PSUs and RSUs representing approximately 4.0% of the issued and outstanding common shares of the Corporation.

-The outstanding PSUs granted in 2018 will vest on June 30, 2021, the outstanding PSUs granted in 2019 will vest on June 30, 2022 and the outstanding PSUs granted in 2020 will vest on March 1, 2023, based wholly or partly on a calculation of comparative TSR relative to a peer group of international oil and gas companies.
-See "Statement of Executive Compensation - Compensation Discussion and Analysis - Peer Group" in respect of the peer group for the PSUs granted in 2020.
+The outstanding PSUs granted in 2019 will vest on June 30, 2022, the outstanding PSUs granted in 2020 will vest on March 1, 2023, the outstanding PSUs granted in 2021 will vest on March 1, 2024 and the outstanding PSUs granted in 2022 will vest on March 1, 2025, based wholly or partly on a calculation of comparative TSR relative to a peer group of international oil and gas companies.
+See "Statement of Executive Compensation - Compensation Discussion and Analysis - Peer Group" in respect of the peer group for the PSUs granted in respect of 2021 performance.